'Outrage' at 'illegal' landgrab on South Downs National Park as diggers carve out site without planning permission

 "Chichester District Council have wide enforcement powers including the ability to enter a site and mount prosecutions and there is no excuse for them not having cover over bank holiday weekends when we know this sort of incident is most likely to take place.”

+A spokesperson for Sussex Police added: “Police are aware of concerns about development of a site in Blind Lane, Petworth.

+“This is a civil matter and we are liaising with the relevant local authorities and South Downs National Park Authority as lead agencies.

-Chichester District Council, Sussex Police and the South Downs National Park Authority have been contacted for comment.
+Chichester District Council and the South Downs National Park Authority have been contacted for comment.